abbec/acervin.com/content/blog/2011/oct/12-memory_manager_2.md

     };

 With this interface ready we can start defining a concrete allocator.
+The allocation method `allocate` will return a pointer to allocated memory where the object can then be placed with placement `new`.

 But wait, how do we actually obtain memory from the OS?
 The above interface suggest that we do not want to override global `new`.
 That is correct.
 It is much better if each allocator actually has a backing allocator that fetches raw memory directly from the OS in a system-dependent manner.
-This makes it possible to disallow the use of `new` and `malloc` globally by asserting.
+This makes it possible to disallow the use of `new` and `malloc` globally by asserting (or something like it).

 ### The Stack Allocator